jobs-github/slothjson/doc/en/design.md

 	    bool load(const char * path, T& obj_val);
 	};

-Now the foundational library has been done.
+This completes the base library work.

-Further, for user-defined types like this:
+Furthermore, for user-defined types, using the following struct as an example:

 	struct perf_object_t
 	{